 Extra charges such as tips, room service, movies, personal phone calls, laundry services (less than 4 consecutive nights), late checkout fees, meals or miscellaneous charges are not reimbursable and must be marked as personal when itemizing the lodging expense.

 Additional fees charged for late checkout are not reimbursable.
 It is the traveler’s responsibility to check out in sufficient time to not be charged a late checkout fee.
 Generally lodging establishments have facilities to store luggage at no additional cost after checkout.

 Regardless of source of funds, the cost of the lodging must be converted to U.S. dollars.
 Concur Travel & Expense will automatically convert to U.S. currency when a line item is entered in foreign currencies.

 Faculty/staff members may be reimbursed when paying for expenses on behalf of other employees, IF

 - Both employees are conducting official business for the University, and

-- The accounts are distributed on the reimbursement claim, Form 25, (in the case of multiple accounts, and
+- The accounts are distributed on the expense report, and

 Commercial receipts for campgrounds will be reimbursed as lodging receipts.